Access

 Noise

 The coffee machine is in the kitchen, not the main space.
-I always keep the door closed when the grinder is on.
+We always keep the door closed when the grinder is on.

 People do have occasional zoom meetings, generally it is a quiet space though.